 Rovira Kaltwasser, Cristóbal, Paul A. Taggart, Paulina Ochoa Espejo, and Pierre Ostiguy.
 2017.
 The Oxford Handbook of Populism.
 First edition.
 Oxford Handbooks.
 Oxford, United Kingdom ; New York: Oxford University Press.

-Amended this reference to be as requested below.
+I amended this reference as requested below, and it is now on p.
+305 in the references list.

 This should be “Rovira Kaltwasser, Cristóbal, Paul A. Taggart, Paulina Ochoa Espejo, and Pierre Ostiguy.
 2017.
 Populism: An Overview of the Concept and the State of the Art.
 In Rovira Kaltwasser, Cristóbal, Paul A. Taggart, Paulina Ochoa Espejo, and Pierre Ostiguy.
 2017.
 The Oxford Handbook of Populism.
 First edition.
 Oxford Handbooks.
 Oxford, United Kingdom; New York: Oxford University Press, pp. 1–24.”

-I have corrected the above example and all other book chapters to include correct author and page number, for example also the Ostiguy, and Weyland chapters in the Oxford handbook.
+I corrected the above example and all other book chapters to include the correct author and page number.

 Table and Figure should not be in square brackets – they should just be part of the text.

-I have removed the square brackets in text for table a figure numbers and used the cross-reference feature to ensure that the these correspond to the correct item.
+I removed the square brackets in the text for the table and figure numbers and used the cross-reference feature to ensure that these correspond to the correct item.

 Framing.
 The opening sections of the thesis should be redrafted to give a clearer account of: the research puzzle being addressed; the methodological approach; and, the research findings, emphasising the originality of the research.
 (There is no abstract, and the introduction does not clearly spell out the findings.)
 Additionally, the more qualitative nature of the main empirical chapters (5–7) needed to be signposted more clearly.

-I have rewritten the introduction section to make it much clearer that the thesis is addressing the research puzzle, which is the key research puzzle is that despite the variety of populism conceptualisations, there remains a lack of a holistic framework to more effectively understand and analyse populism.
-This is signposted clearly also in the abstract and re-iterated in the thesis.
-Further, the contribution of the framework and the distinct variations of populist styles (pragmatic, performative, non-populist performer and non-populist) is the originality and need for the study within the field of populism studies.
+I have rewritten the introduction section to make it clearer that the thesis addresses a research puzzle.
+I make it clear that there is literary confusion in populism studies, which presents a key research puzzle: How can a unified theoretical approach effectively address the shortcomings of existing populism approaches while consistently encompassing all its nuances? (p.
+6).
+This is clearly signposted in the abstract and introduction and reiterated in the thesis several times to ensure that it is clear for the reader.

+Furthermore, I make it clear that a core contribution of the framework is the distinct variations of populist styles, namely pragmatic, performative, non-populist performer, and non-populist.
+I expand on the framework's progress as a significant advancement in the field, aiming to reconcile the existing disagreements and consider a broader range of populist appeals, including written, spoken, performed, and enacted.
+The construction of a framework that has potentially universal application to consider all of populism’s nuances is presented as the key originality of the study, alongside an in-depth analysis of populism in contemporary Britain.

-As mentioned the abstract was not present in the thesis, only on the online submission.
-I have therefore added the abstract and now more clearly outlines the findings of the study, notably the variation is populism between parties (Labour and UKIP/BXP as populists and Conservatives as not), the increasing trend of populism in the mainstream parties over time and that the different types of populism (pragmatic and performative etc) exist within British politics, vindicating the frameworks contribution of differentiating between populism styles.
+Regrettably, the abstract was not included in the thesis but was only available in the online submission.
+I have, therefore, added the abstract and now provide a clearer outline of the study's findings.
+Notably the findings focus on the variation in populism between parties (Labour and UKIP/BXP as populists and Conservatives as not), the increasing trend of populism in the mainstream parties over elections, and that the different types of populism (pragmatic and performative) that exist within British politics, vindicating the framework’s contribution of differentiating between populism styles.

 Literature review.
 Related to the above, the literature review needs to be both slimmed down, to strip out extraneous material, and refocused so that there is a clear problem or issue being addressed.
 It needs to have a clearer purpose, all the way through.
 Additionally: